Bolesław I of Masovia

-Bolesław I of Masovia (Bolesław I Mazowiecki; 1208 – ca. 25 February 1248), was Polish prince member of the Polish House of Piast, Duke of Sandomierz (only a part) during 1229–1232, Duke of Dobrzyń during 1233-1247 and Duke over whole Masovia during 1247–1248.
+Bolesław I of Masovia (Bolesław I Mazowiecki; 1208 – ca. 25 February 1248), was a Polish prince, a member of the Polish House of Piast, Duke of Sandomierz (only a part) during 1229–1232, Duke of Dobrzyń during 1233–1247 and Duke over the whole Masovia during 1247–1248.

 He was the second son of Konrad I of Masovia and Agafia of Rus.
 He was probably named after his great-grandfather, Bolesław III Wrymouth.
-The death of his older brother Przemysł in 1228 left him as the eldest surviving child of his family.
+The death of his older brother Przemysł, in 1228 left him as the eldest surviving child of his family.

 Life

 From a young age, Bolesław I became part of the ambitious political projects of his father.
-In 1227, after the assassination of the High Duke of Poland Leszek I the White, he accompanied his father to Lesser Poland to participate in negotiations on the succession with his widow Grzymisława.
+In 1227, after the assassination of the High Duke of Poland Leszek I the White, he accompanied his father to Lesser Poland to participate in negotiations on the succession with his widow Grzymisława of Luck.
 In view of the failure of the talks, Bolesław I received from his father the stronghold of Dobrzyń nad Wisłą until 1229, when Konrad I finally forced Grzymisława to surrender to Bolesław I a part of the Duchy of Sandomierz, the district of Radom.
-Immediately, Bolesław gave Dobrzyń nad Wisłą to his youngest brother, Siemowit I.
+Immediately, Bolesław gave Dobrzyń nad Wisłą to his youngest brother, Siemowit I of Masovia.

 In 1231, Bolesław I became involved with his father and brothers in the installation of the Teutonic Knights in the region of Chełmno Land.
 At the same time, he supported his father in the war to conquer Kraków, after the death of Władysław III Spindleshanks in 1231.
-However, the quick intervention of Henry I the Bearded (High Duke of Poland from 1232 to 1238) and the invasion of Masovia by Prussians forced to Konrad I to abandon his plans; in addition, Henry I was able to take control of the entire Duchy of Sandomierz.
+However, the quick intervention of Henry I the Bearded (High Duke of Poland from 1232 to 1238) and the invasion of Masovia by Prussians forced Konrad I to abandon his plans; in addition, Henry I was able to take control of the entire Duchy of Sandomierz.

 To compensate for the loss of the Duchy of Sandomierz, Konrad I offered his son parts of Masovia, with the district of Sieradz as the capital.
 Nevertheless, Konrad I retained control of foreign policy and of the army.

-In 1234, Boleslaw received the north of Masovia of the Vistula and Bug Rivers in exchange for the region of Sieradz (who was strategically most closer to Lesser Poland and thus being more important for his father in his fights for the throne of Kraków), while his other brother Casimir I received Kujawy.
+In 1234, Boleslaw received the north of Masovia of the Vistula and Bug Rivers in exchange for the region of Sieradz (who was strategically most closer to Lesser Poland and thus being more important for his father in his fights for the throne of Kraków), while his other brother Casimir I of Kuyavia received Kujawy.
 This distribution of lands must be only temporary, because it was implicit that after the death of their father, the three surviving brothers (Bolesław I, Casimir I and Siemowit I) had to make a new equitable re-distribution of the lands.